 Webster defines idolatry as “the worship of a physical object as a god.”
 This is a very simple and concise definition, but it does not cover the full scope.
 What about the worship of God through a physical object?
 Does God appreciate your worship even if it comes through a statue or a painting or a “holy” wall or a big black box?
 As long as you are worshiping God why does it matter how you do it?

 Want to know the answer to these questions?

-Jeroboam created false feast days and idols at Dan and Bethel in 1 Kings 12, because he was afraid the people would return to the House of David if they went to Jerusalem to worship God.
+Jeroboam created false feast days and idols at Dan and Bethel in 1 Kings 12.
+He was afraid the people would return to the House of David if they went to Jerusalem to worship God.
 Note that the people who sought to worship God were the ones that concerned Jeroboam.
-So, he convinced them that praying and sacrificing to his idols and keeping his new feast days WAS worshiping God and this thing became a sin unto the people.
+So, he convinced them that praying and sacrificing to his idols and keeping his new feast days WAS worshiping God.
+This thing became a sin unto the people.

-With Jeroboam, God had specifically given him the 10 northern tribes, but he didn’t trust God and took it upon himself to lie to and deceive the people in order to keep them subject to him.
-The deception of idolatry was used to keep the people in submission to the King just like world leaders today speaking great words about God and use religion to control and manipulate the masses.
+With Jeroboam, God had specifically given him the 10 northern tribes.
+But he didn’t trust God and took it upon himself to lie to and deceive the people in order to keep them subject to him.
+The deception of idolatry was used to keep the people in submission to the King, just like when world leaders today speak great words about God.
+They use religion to control and manipulate the masses.

 The Brazen Serpent in the wilderness

 The brazen serpent Moses made in Numbers 21 to heal the people from the “cruel poison of serpents”, had to be destroyed by Hezekiah in 2 Kings 18 because the people had begun to burn incense to it.
 The people didn’t think this image represented some six-armed blue-faced god.
 They sought to pay homage to the God of Israel.